Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 Elevate is vastly expanding pre-k, sending hundreds of high school seniors to college annually, investing in public safety and creating a new experience economy.

-Over the next ten years, beyond the investments in our children, Elevate will bring Tuscaloosa the Saban Center, parks, riverfront trails, conference center, commercial air service and a safer community.
+Over the next five years, beyond the investments in our children, Elevate is bringing Tuscaloosa the Saban Center, parks, riverfront trails, and a safer community.

-Prior to 2005, West Tuscaloosa suffered from generations of neglect and disrepair.
+Prior to Mayor Maddox, West Tuscaloosa suffered from generations of neglect and disrepair.
+Today, meaningful and measurable success is happening, and this is only the beginning.

-Since 2019, 306 blighted homes have been identified with over 110 being demolished or brought to code.
-In addition, millions have and will continue to be invested in LED lighting, fiber upgrades, sidewalks, and storm and sanitary sewers.
+• Since 2019, 306 blighted homes have been identified with over 110 being demolished or brought to code.

 Managing the taxpayer’s money is a top priority and the mayor must be ready on day one.